wasmCloud/wasmCloud/httpserver-rs/settings.md

   (The option `-w0` omits line breaks within the base64)

 - use key `config_json`, with a value that is the raw json.
 Don't forget to escape quotes.

-- use key `readonly_mode`, with a boolean value to set the mode as true or false.